 - Providing out-of-school girls with high-quality, accelerated learning in CBLHs and eliminating barriers to education through the provision of free, accessible, inclusive and flexible learning opportunities.

-- Sharing evidence, research and learning - including girls' own voices and experiences - with key stakeholders to become more responsive to the needs of out-of-school girls in Zimbabwe.
+- Sharing evidence, research and learning - including girls' own voices and experiences - with key stakeholders to become more responsive to the needs of out of school girls in Zimbabwe.

 Plan International UK: https://plan-uk.org/